Windrose: The Best Ships for Every Progression Stage

 The ship upgrades to prioritize

-If you are serious about combat strategy, the best hull alone is not enough.
-Upgrade order matters.
-The safest approach is to invest in cannons first, then survivability, then convenience.
-Heavy guns improve every fight immediately, while cargo and niche extras only pay off in specific situations.
+The best hull alone is not enough — upgrade order matters.
+Invest in cannons first, then survivability, then convenience.
+Heavy guns improve every fight immediately; cargo and niche extras only pay off in specific situations.

-• Repair stock and basic support gear: do not let a great ship fail because you launched unprepared.
+• Repair stock and support gear: do not let a great ship fail because you launched unprepared.
+Keep your repair kits topped up.

-• Material discipline: save rare resources for ships you will keep, not a temporary sidegrade.
+• Material discipline: save rare resources for hulls you will keep, not a temporary sidegrade.

 Common ship progression mistakes

-• Buying for HP only: More hull does not help much if the ship handles poorly and you eat every broadside.
+• Buying for HP only: more hull does not help if the ship handles poorly and you eat every broadside.
+The 200,000-HP Brethren Frigate is also the slowest in the game at 16 knots.

 F